-- The CARES Act establishes a new \$300 charitable deduction available to taxpayers who do not itemize their deductions. - The CARES Act also increases the available deduction for qualified charitable contributions made in 2020 to 100% of adjusted gross income for certain cash contributions. - Other charitable deduction limitations remain unchanged under the CARES Act.
+- The CARES Act establishes a new \$300 charitable deduction available to taxpayers who do not itemize their deductions.
+This provision has been extended to include the 2021 tax year and expanded to provide for a deduction of up to \$600 for those taxpayers filing jointly. - The CARES Act also increases the available deduction for qualified contributions made in 2020 to 100% of adjusted gross income for certain cash contributions.
+This provision has also been extended to include the 2021 tax year. - Other charitable deduction limitations remain unchanged under the CARES Act and Consolidated Appropriations Acts.